-When they are on the roof during the tar job, Andy tells Hadley that the IRS allows a gift to a spouse tax free.
-This was supposed to take place in the spring of 1949.
-At that time, the IRS was known as the Bureau of Internal Revenue, not the IRS.
-It did not become known as the IRS until the 1950's.
+When they are on the roof during the tar job, in either 1949 or 1950, Andy tells Hadley that the IRS allows a gift to a spouse tax free.
+At that time, the IRS was known as the Bureau of Internal Revenue.
+It did not become known as the IRS until the 1950s.

 Andy's library has received donations of 78-rpm albums, and he selects a record from such an album before he locks himself in and broadcasts Le Nozze di Figaro.
 The record he plays, however, is a 33 1/3 rpm, which is clear from the position of the needle on the disk.

 Hydrogen sulfide a toxic gas given off by bacteria in sewerage.
 The gas causes an inability to breath, unconsciousness and finally death.
 Andy could never have survived a crawl through "five football fields" of such toxic gas to freedom.